Owners Draw (Owner’s Draw) An Expensive Shortcut for Contracting Businesses

 Until supplies, labor costs, and other expenses are accounted for, positive cash flow is just an estimation.
 Once the profit is actually calculated, it’s often much, much less than this guess.
 Over time, these profits can add up, but in the meantime, taking a draw here and there can put your cash position in serious trouble.

-So, even if we have all this money, why is it that we shouldn’t be taking personal draws?
+So, even if we have all this money, why is it that we shouldn’t be taking an owners draw?

 First, taking draws that exceed your profits gradually sets you up for confusion.
 It means that you are paying old bills with new funds from new work.
 When that cycle starts, it is very hard to break.
 Once that new money/old bills treadmill begins, it’s hard to get off.
 You have to keep bringing in new work to pay your old bills.